 - You have a legal duty to ensure your employees are under periodic medical supervision if they work with specified hazards under certain conditions such as Asbestos.
 HAVS, Lead and Radiation

 The purpose of statutory medical surveillance is to alert your employees to early signs of potential health problems caused by the work they are doing and provide advice on whether further exposure to the particular hazard is appropriate.
-The appointed doctor should make you aware of any emerging issues so you can review your risk assessment as appropriate, to ensure risks to your employees’ health are properly controlled.
+The appointed doctor should make you aware of any emerging issues so that you can review your risk assessment as appropriate, and ensure risks to your employees’ health are properly controlled.

 Asbestos medicals take 45 minutes and include:

 All paperwork is completed at the time.
 Individuals and companies welcome.